-One of the many warning lights that your car can use to signal that there is a problem is the ABS light.
+One of the many warning lights your car can use to signal that there's a problem is the ABS light.
 The ABS light is supposed to come on when your anti-lock brake system has become disabled or may not be functioning adequately, but like all indicators in your car, it can sometimes be triggered by events that aren’t actually a threat to your braking system.

 When you see your ABS light, your mind may immediately jump to the worst-case scenario, but more likely than not it’s a minor issue that you can handle yourself.

 If your car was made within the past two decades then there’s a near certainty that it is equipped with anti-lock brakes.
 Anti-lock brakes are supposed to reduce your chances of being in an accident by preventing your car from losing directional stability in the event of an “extreme braking” scenario (caused by a deer, ice, or distracted drivers).
 If you’ve ever had to slam on the brakes you know that sometimes you don’t come to an immediate stop.
 Hard braking can cause wheels to lock up and skid, causing your car to lose its orientation which can make an already dangerous situation worse.